 If all you need is something to hold meetings, without webinar features, Zoho Meeting might be a good option.
 It lets you share screens, mute participants, and record group chats.
 You can embed meeting links on your website and send email reminders.

-Pricing for just Zoho Meeting is $8 per month per host.
-You can have up to 100 participants in your meeting and store up to 10 recordings.
+Pricing for just Zoho Meeting is $2 per month per host for 10 participants.
+Prices change according to the number of participants.
+You can have up to 250 participants in your meeting and store up to 10 recordings.
 There is also a Free plan that accommodates three meeting participants.

 A great Zoom alternative is GoToMeeting, which has been around for a long time and includes plenty of features like screen sharing, a dial-in conference line, and no meeting time limits.
 Depending on the pricing plan you choose, you can add co-organizers and get meeting transcripts as well.